 1. Required Use (Standard Hazards)

-- IF your job involves hazards like silica, welding, or pesticides:
+- IF your job involves respiratory hazards which are not entirely controlled:

 - Approval: You must have approval from your Manager.

-- Training: You must complete official LCC respiratory training.
+- Training: You must complete official LCC Respiratory Protection Program training on Vector.

 - Medical: You must complete a confidential questionnaire (link to questionnaire) and get cleared by Cascade Health.
 Email to begin the process.